akash-network/website/src/content/Docs/deployments/akash-console/index.md

 # Custom RPC Node

-Specify a custom RPC or API node within Cloudmos Deploy by using the steps outlined in this section.&#x20;
+Specify a custom RPC or API node within Akash Console by using the steps outlined in this section.&#x20;

 The custom node option can point to a RPC node we have created and manage ourselves.
-Or we can point to an alternative public RPC node that was not selected by Cloudmos Deploy auto selection.
+Or we can point to an alternative public RPC node that was not selected by Akash Console auto selection.

 ### STEP 1 - Enable Custom Node Use